Understanding Dry Eyes – Your first step toward a solution.

 The Heat Therapy Option: Research has also indicated if the oil component of the tear film can be increased, this would protect the lower watery layer of tears from evaporating.
 Thermal therapy applied to the lids can increase the secretion of oil from the lids, protecting the water layer of the tear.
 Learn more about heat therapy for dry eyes.

 Avoiding long uninterrupted used of a computer, TV or driving can help the symptoms of dry eye.
 Adding omega-3 fatty acids to your diet can improve the quality of your tears.
-If you have symptoms of dry eye, an evaluation by your doctor can confirm the diagnosis.
+First of all, If you have symptoms of dry eye, an evaluation by your doctor can confirm the diagnosis.